esluyter/ESTimeline/README.md

   - Solution would be to someday add a Qt code view to core SC
 2. When there are lots of quick zig-zags, high-resolution envelope drawing makes the GUI freeze up
   - to avoid this I have extremely pixelated the envelope drawing when zoomed in.
 Still looking for a good solution for this.
+3. There is a limit to the complexity of a timeline created using SCLang (i.e. by evaluating `ESTimeline([ESTrack([....`) -- it may only contain max 256 functions.
+  - to avoid this I have created a light custom file format that compiles complex timeline structures from the inside out

 ## Installing
 Download or clone this repository into your SuperCollider Extensions directory.
 To see where this is, go to `File > Open user support directory` and find the `Extensions` directory, or evaluate: